Neyman-Pearson Multi-class Classification via Cost-sensitive Learning: Introduction

+We observe a trade-off between $\alpha_1$ and $\alpha_2$ given $\bmu_1$ and $\bmu_2$, indicating that we cannot make both arbitrarily small.
+In general, it is difficult to characterize the feasibility condition on the joint distribution of $(X, Y)$ for the NPMC problem \eqref{eq: NPMC}.

-\subsection{Cost-sensitive Learning}
+\subsection{Cost-sensitive learning}

-As we mentioned in Section \ref{subsec: assymetry}, cost-sensitive learning (CS) is another way of solving the problem of asymmetric errors in classification.
+As discussed in Section \ref{subsec: assymetry}, cost-sensitive learning (CS) provides another approach to addressing asymmetric errors in classification.
 There are two types of cost-sensitive learning problems where the cost is associated with features or classes, respectively \citep{fernandez2018cost}.
-Here we focus on the second type, where the cost is associated with different classes. \cite{ling2008cost} further divided methods dealing with this type of CS problem into two categories: direct and meta-learning methods.
-Direct methods design the algorithm structure for some specific classifiers, e.g., support vector machines \citep{katsumata2015robust}, $k$-nearest neighbors \citep{qin2013cost}, and neural networks \citep{zhou2005training}.
+Here, we focus on the second type, where the cost is associated with different classes. \cite{ling2008cost} further divided methods dealing with this type of CS problem into two categories: direct and meta-learning methods.
+Direct methods design the algorithm structure for specific classifiers, e.g., support vector machines \citep{katsumata2015robust}, $k$-nearest neighbors \citep{qin2013cost}, and neural networks \citep{zhou2005training}.
 Meta-learning methods create a wrapper that converts an existing classifier into a cost-sensitive one.
 Instances of this type of approach include rescaling \citep{domingos1999metacost, zhou2010multi}, thresholding \citep{elkan2001foundations, sheng2006thresholding, tian2019thors}, and weighted-likelihood methods \citep{dmochowski2010maximum}, among others.

 Similar to the multi-class NP problem, there are also two ways to formulate the multi-class CS problem.
-One is to consider the per-class error rates $\tp_{X|Y=k}(\phi(X)\neq k|Y=k)$ for $k = 1, \ldots, K$, and the other one is to consider the confusion matrix.
+One is to consider per-class error rates $\tp_{X|Y=k}(\phi(X)\neq k|Y=k)$ for $k = 1, \ldots, K$, and the other one is to consider the confusion matrix.
 In this paper, we would like to connect \eqref{eq: NPMC} to the following cost-sensitive (CS) multi-class classification problem